List of hardware for food prep atshtf

 .

-I must admit I have made many of the items that can be homemade to use in my preservation, storage, cooking etc. because of deciding I need to put our available funds elsewhere but when I do buy items that I cannot make I look for used first and then sales or discounted items second.
 Research to me means searching and then searching and then searching again as many times as it takes to find the items I need at the cheapest prices.
 One warning I have for everyone is to check out the cost of shipping if it comes from somewhere else thru whatever site or method you use.
 My experience has shown me that shipping costs vary widely and can make the seemingly cheap item terribly expensive.
 Compare to your door price not just the listed prices.
 Remember to keep the use of credit also in mind.
 If you can't pay it off immediately after it is put on your card you may be paying interest which also runs the price up.
 Just sayin...........

 .